jlouis/etorrent/README.md

 just specifies what files to download and gets a notification when they are.

+## Flag days

+Flag days are when you need to do something to your setup

+   * *2010-12-02* The fast-resume-file format has been updated.
+You may have to delete your fast_resume_file though the system was configured to do a silent system upgrade.

+## Why

 ETORRENT was mostly conceived as an experiment in how easy it would be to write a bittorrent client in Erlang.
 The hypothesis is that the code will be cleaner and smaller than comparative bittorrent clients.